QLIC-meets/QLIC-meets.github.io/pilot/README.md

 *The Schedule*:

 Decide at the end of each session.
-Default suggestion: Wednesdays, before lunch (11:30 AM—1:00 PM).
+Default suggestion: Thursday, before lunch (11:30 AM—1:00 PM).

+## Timeline

-### Lecture | Timeline
+### 1 Lecture

 | Speaker                                                   | Topic                                                        | Date               | Status    |
 | --------------------------------------------------------- | ------------------------------------------------------------ | :----------------- | --------- |